bhaveshjain1612/StockSpectra/README.md

 Tabs for Comprehensive Analysis

-- **Firmo Tab**: Displays firmographic data about the company, including its sector, industry, and a brief description.
+- **Company Details Tab**: Displays firmographic data about the company, including its sector, industry, and a brief description.
 A holding chart provides graphical representation related to the company's holdings.
 - **Stock Tab**: Provides key performance indicators (KPIs) such as close price, volume, high, low, normal dividend, stock split, 52-week high, and 52-week low.
 Interactive charts allow customization options like different Simple Moving Averages (SMAs) and Exponential Moving Averages (EMAs), Bollinger Bands, time intervals, and additional indicators.
 - **Financial Tab**: Provides financial metrics such as Net Income, Debt, Free Cash Flow, Basic EPS, Net Profit Margin, ROA, ROE, ROCE, Current Ratio, and DE Ratio.
 Desirable and non-desirable indicators are listed, and detailed financial data is accessible for the company.